-This is a comprehensive, step-by-step course that teaches you how to write a compelling nonfiction book proposal, particularly in the digital era of authorship.
+This is a comprehensive, step-by-step, self-study course that teaches you how to write a compelling nonfiction book proposal, particularly in the digital era of authorship.

 A nonfiction book proposal is a required document if you want to land a traditional book publishing deal.
 It serves as a business plan for your book that proves to an agent or editor why your book will be successful when published.